Texas State is Nationally Ranked for Serving Student Veterans and Military Connected Students

 2021 Veterans Education Excellence Recognition Award - Gold Level

 The Office of Undergraduate Admissions welcomes inquiries from all interested military veterans.
 When applying to Texas State, the options available to most incoming student veterans are traditional freshman admission or transfer admission.
-The majority of our student veterans are admitted as transfer students.
 Please review the admissions options outlined below to determine which is best for you.

 If you are in need of additional guidance regarding the admission process, email us or call 512.245.2364 during regular business hours for assistance.